FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://www.codementor.io/blog/angularjs-interview-questions-sample-answers-du1081n7p

 [[↑] Back to top](#AngularJS)
 ### What directive would you use to hide elements from the HTML DOM by removing them from that DOM not changing their styling?
-(Mid)

 The `ngIf` Directive, when applied to an element, will remove that element from the DOM if it’s condition is false.